Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 Pet stores sell various flea sprays that are effective in getting rid of these pests.
 Make sure the product is organic because you don’t want to expose your cat to chemicals that are unnecessary for this ailment.

 While you should not put baking soda in your cat’s fur, spreading it around their bedding and in the carpets is an effective way to de-flea your home.
 You don’t want an infestation to come back after spending time and money getting rid of them.
+Baking soda acts as a drying agent (desiccant) and will limit the viability of flea eggs and larvae.
 Cats cannot eat baking soda, so make sure not to douse the place, a simple peppering will do.

 How to Prevent Fleas on Cats